William Brown (veterinarian)

-William Brown (September 1861 – 27 September 1931) was an English veterinarian and activist.
-A prominent Quaker, he was actively engaged in religious, social, and political work throughout his life.
-He advocated for animal rights, temperance, peace, and against vivisection.
+William Brown (September 1861 – 27 September 1931) was an English veterinary surgeon and social reformer.
+A Quaker minister and justice of the peace in Somerset, he was active in religious, civic, and political work in Wiveliscombe and later undertook Quaker social work in Tottenham.
+Brown was a member of the Royal College of Veterinary Surgeons and practised for about 39 years in Wiveliscombe.
+He was also a vegetarian and temperance advocate, and lectured on anti-vivisection, animal rights, peace, and temperance.
+His lectures on animal rights were published in 1919 as Our Lesser Brethren.

 Biography

 Early life

 William Brown was born in September 1861 in North Shields, Northumberland, to a Quaker family.
 He was the son of Charles and Emily Brown, and his brother was Dr E. Vipont Brown of Manchester.
+His niece was the children's writer Elfrida Vipont.

 Veterinary career

 Brown was a member of the Royal College of Veterinary Surgeons.
-He practiced as a veterinary surgeon for 39 years in Wiveliscombe, Somerset, after moving there around 1886.
+He practised as a veterinary surgeon for 39 years in Wiveliscombe, Somerset, after moving there around 1886.
 He also served as veterinary inspector for the Wiveliscombe, Dulverton, and Bishops Lydeard districts under the Diseases of Animals Act.
-In 1925, he retired from practice and resigned as Veterinary Inspector.
+In 1925, he retired from practice and resigned as veterinary inspector.
 He then moved to Tottenham, where he undertook Quaker social work.

 Public service and community work

 While living in Wiveliscombe, Brown was active in civic and religious affairs.
 He served as a justice of the peace for Somerset and sat in the local courts.
-In 1910 he was elected president of the Taunton and District Free Church Council.
+In 1910, he was elected president of the Taunton and District Free Church Council.

 Brown was active in the Adult School movement and worked to connect its members.
 He also served on the local School Board and the Council School Managers.

-Initially a supporter of the Liberal Party, Brown assisted candidates in the West Somerset constituency.
-Later, he became a Labour sympathiser, helping James Lunnon in his campaign against Sir Arthur Griffith-Boscawen.
-He also served as the chairman of the Taunton and West Somerset Labour Party.
+Brown was initially a supporter of the Liberal Party and assisted candidates in the West Somerset constituency.
+He later became a Labour sympathiser and helped James Lunnon in his campaign against Sir Arthur Griffith-Boscawen.
+He also served as chairman of the Taunton and West Somerset Labour Party.

 Religious work

 Although a Quaker, Brown maintained close ties with the Congregational Church and helped establish a branch of the Good Templars in Wiveliscombe.
-He also founded an Adult Bible Class for the congregation, which continued for many years.
-Brown supported the British and Foreign Bible Society and was active in promoting its work.
+He also founded an Adult Bible Class for the congregation.
+Brown supported the British and Foreign Bible Society and promoted its work.

-Brown was a prominent member of the Society of Friends in the West of England.
+Brown was a member of the Society of Friends in the West of England.
 In 1897, he was recorded as a minister by the West Division of Somerset Monthly Meeting.
-During the First World War, he was an active Quaker chaplain for conscientious objectors.
-He also committed himself to the Society of Friends' reconstruction efforts in the distressed areas of South Wales.
+During the First World War, he served as a Quaker chaplain for conscientious objectors.
+He also supported the Society of Friends' reconstruction work in parts of South Wales affected by industrial distress.